jdh8/blueberry-precision/src/blue.md

 [cotton]: https://github.com/Egroegw/Kaninklover

-Canapé sometimes happens in this bidding system.
-Between a 4-card major and a longer minor, we open the major suit unlike most natural systems.
-On the other hand, we hide a balanced 4-card major with possibly shorter 1♦.
-This system tries to strike a balance between constructiveness and preemption.
-Note that **canapé does not occur between major suits**.
-The opened major suit is no shorter than the other major suit.
-Responder then makes better choice between major suit games.

 Despite of the strong club opening, this system has a strong notrump as suggested by [Cottontail Club][cotton] and *Good, Better, Best* by Jan Eric Larsson.